Movie Review: Spoiler alert! Jason Statham jumps even bigger sharks in 'Meg 2.' (Also, dinosaurs)

 Not that you should get attached to anyone's connective tissue here.

-''Meg 2: The Trench,'' a Warner Bros Pictures release, has been Rated PG-13 by the Motion Picture Association of America ''for action/violence, some bloody images, language and brief suggestive material.''
+''Meg 2: The Trench,'' a Warner Bros Pictures release, has been rated PG-13 by the Motion Picture Association ''for action/violence, some bloody images, language and brief suggestive material.''
 Running time: 116 mins.
 Two stars out of four.